xmlui-org/xmlui/README.md

 ## Getting Started

-To get started with **xmlui**, simply clone the repository and follow the installation instructions in the [Documentation](#documentation).
+To get started with **xmlui**, simply clone the repository and follow the installation instructions in the [Your first app](https://ncrm.azurewebsites.net/get-started/first-app/) article.

 ## Documentation

-For detailed documentation, including installation instructions, usage guidelines, and API references, please visit the [Documentation](doc-url).
+For detailed documentation, including installation instructions, usage guidelines, and API references, please visit the [Documentation](https://ncrm.azurewebsites.net/).

 ## Contributing

 We welcome contributions to **xmlui**!
 If you have ideas for new features, suggestions, or find a bug, please open an issue on GitHub.
 Pull requests are also encouraged.

-Please read our [Contribution Guidelines](./policies/contribution-guidelines) before contributing.
+Please read our [Contribution Guidelines](./CONTRIBUTION) before contributing.

 ## Feature Requests